 The Prize 2013

-The seventh edition of the Prize in 2013 will recognize a clinical or basic science investigator who has achieved distinction in the study of the pivotal role of microcirculation in systemic and organ diseases.
+The seventh edition of the International Prize in 2013 was awarded to a clinical or basic science investigator who, through his work, has achieved distinction in the study of the pivotal role of microcirculation in systemic and organ diseases.

 Scientists of all nationalities who work in an institutional setting and are not affiliated with a pharmaceutical company or medical device company are eligible.

-The winner of the Prize will be announced during an awards ceremony scheduled to take place in Milan, Italy, on June 15th 2013, during the 23rd ESH (European Society of Hypertension) Annual Meeting.
+The winner of the Prize was announced during an awards ceremony on the 15th of June 2013 in Milan, Italy, during the 23rd ESH (European Society of Hypertension) Annual Meeting.